Trump foe Avenatti charged with trying to extort $20 million from Nike

 Avenatti, who was also hit with separate embezzlement and fraud charges in U.S. District Court in Los Angeles, was arrested in New York.

-A federal magistrate judge ordered Avenatti released on $300,000 bond during a hearing in U.S. District Court in New York.
-A subdued Avenatti, appeared in the courtroom wearing a dark gray suit, sitting with federal public defenders.
+A federal magistrate judge ordered Avenatti, 48, released on $300,000 bond during a hearing in U.S. District Court in New York.
+A subdued Avenatti appeared in the courtroom wearing a dark gray suit and sitting with federal public defenders.

 "When due process occurs I will be fully exonerated and justice will prevail," Avenatti said outside the court following the hearing.